lavan3/UniGuide/README.md

 ## What it does
-UniGuide is an web app that helps students identify the specific resources they need -An interactive quiz helps students focus in on the type of support best suited to the task -Based on student input, relevant resources are presented an organized, curated manner -With our app, students will be able to access university resources more efficiently and effectively
+UniGuide is an web app that helps students identify the specific resources they need
+- An interactive quiz helps students focus in on the type of support best suited to the task
+- Based on student input, relevant resources are presented an organized, curated manner
+- With our app, students will be able to access university resources more efficiently and effectively

 ## How we built it
 Server-Side JavaScript Runtime:
--Deno
+- Deno
 Front-End UI and JavaScript:
--HTML, CSS, React
+- HTML, CSS, React
 Information retrieval:
--Groq AI API
+- Groq AI API

 ## Challenges we ran into
 Connecting the backend AI api to the frontend components.